The Psychology of Colour in Furniture Design

 When selecting furniture colors for diverse audiences or international clients, it’s essential to consider cultural influences to ensure a positive emotional response.
 Designers working on global projects should research cultural symbolism to avoid unintended messages.

-Practical Tips for Applying Color Psychology in Furniture Design
+Practical Tips for Applying Colour Psychology in Furniture Design

 1. Consider Lighting – Natural and artificial light can change how colors appear in a room.
 Test color samples under different lighting conditions.